Mike Toglia Preview, Player Props: Rockies vs. Rays

 Mike Toglia At The Plate

-- Toglia is batting .174 with four doubles, three home runs and 10 walks.
+- Toglia is hitting .174 with four doubles, three home runs and 10 walks.

-- In 50.0% of his 36 games this season, Toglia has picked up at least one hit.
-He's also had three multi-hit games.

-- In 8.3% of his games this season, he has hit a long ball, and 2.3% of his trips to the plate.
+- He has hit a long ball in 8.3% of his games this season, and 2.3% of his trips to the plate.

-- Toglia has driven in a run in nine games this season (25.0%), but has had no multiple-RBI games.
+- Toglia has driven in a run in nine games this year (25.0%), but has had no multiple-RBI games.

 - In 14 of 36 games this year, he has scored, including multiple runs once.